 7. Research

-Another crucial skill that a data analyst should possess is the ability to research.
+Another crucial skill a data analyst should possess is the ability to research.
 Data analysts are intended to derive hidden patterns and trends from complex data sets.
-Therefore, they must have the ability to carry out research in an appropriate area that corresponds to a specific business problem.
-They should be able to pick relevant and essential data to carry out analysis and reach actionable conclusions.
+Therefore, they must be able to conduct research in an appropriate area that corresponds to a specific business problem.
+They should be able to pick relevant and essential data to analyze and reach actionable conclusions.

 Conclusion

 With data becoming the buzzword for businesses, data analysts are in great demand today.
 Therefore, gaining data analyst skills opens up dozens of career opportunities.
-Becoming an effective data analyst requires one to possess technical as well as non-technical expertise.
-Technical skills include having sound knowledge of R and Python, data visualization, databases, mathematics, and statistics.
+Becoming an effective data analyst requires one to possess technical and non-technical expertise.
+Technical skills include sound R and Python knowledge, data visualization, databases, mathematics, and statistics.

 On the flip side, non-technical skills include effective communication and analytical thinking.
 Mathematical and statistics acumen, communication skills, analytical thinking, and problem-solving skills are the fundamental skill sets required for every career path in the big data industry.